d3lta-v/SSTuino/docs/tutorials/Sec1/electronicBasics.md

 *But what if you just nice happen to connect it the wrong way?
 Would it explode?*

-It would'nt.
+The LED would not light up, so not to worry.
 You can just simply reverse the polarity of the LED (i.e flip the thing around) and it will work again!

 ### More current = More light!